 History of Dane County Dog Parks

-After an extensive national search, the Committee found only three officially recognized dog parks and no overarching dog park programs that Dane County could use as a model.
-Another hurdle was that many local officials and citizens thought it would be a poor use of valued park land to develop park areas exclusively for dogs and their handlers.
+After an extensive national search, the Committee found only three officially recognized dog parks and no overarching dog park programs that the county could use as a model.
+In addition to this hurdle, many local officials and citizens thought it would be a poor use of valued park land to develop park areas exclusively for dogs and their handlers.

-The first Dane County Pet Exercise Area was established in late 1993 was at Viking County Park near the City of Stoughton.
+The first Dane County Pet Exercise Area was established in late 1993 at Viking County Park near the City of Stoughton.
 The dog exercise area was located on a 12-acre peninsula, where three sides of the land are surrounded by water.
 This site only required one short side of the peninsula to be fenced.
 The fence was installed by volunteers and still stands today.
-Volunteers also cleaned the park, preparing it for use by the public.
-The entire first project was funded by donations.
+Volunteers also cleaned the park, preparing it for public use.
+This first project was entirely funded by donations.
 The second Pet Exercise Area was added in 1994 with an 80-acre site at Prairie Moraine County Park south of Verona.

-As word spread about the new Pet Exercise Area program, park and recreation managers, politicians and dog advocates came from all over to learn how to develop a dog park in their own area.
-In 1996, due to national interest in our growing program, Dane County created a “Pet Exercise Area Program and Development Guide” and shared it with the Wisconsin Parks and Recreation Association and National Park Recreation Association.
+As word spread about the new Pet Exercise Area program, park and recreation managers, politicians and dog advocates came from all over the nation to learn how to develop a dog park in their own area.
+In 1996, due to national interest in the growing program, Dane County created a “Pet Exercise Area Program and Development Guide” and shared it with the Wisconsin Parks and Recreation Association and National Park Recreation Association.
 The same year the name was also changed to “Dog Exercise Areas” to more accurately capture the purpose of the program.
-We now commonly refer to these areas as dog parks.
+These areas are now commonly referred to as dog parks.